harrytwigg/Django-Rest-Framework-Dynamic-JWT/docs/settings.rst

 Settings
 ========

-Some of Simple JWT's behavior can be customized through settings variables in ``settings.py``:
+Some of Dynamic JWT's behavior can be customized through settings variables in ``settings.py``:

 .. code-block:: python